Renatinho (footballer, born 1981)

 Renato de Cássio Negrão (born 12 March 1981), commonly known as Renatinho, is a Brazilian football coach and former player who played as a forward.
 He is the current assistant coach of Ceará.

 Career

 Emerged as a great highlight of the youth categories of São Paulo, alongside names like Kaká, he made few games for the main category, leaving later for other teams.
-At just 1.64 m tall, Renatinho claims that this was the biggest obstacle for his career to gear up in more prominent centres.
+At just 1.64 m tall, Renatinho claims that his height was the biggest obstacle for his career to gear up in more prominent centres.
 Retired at just 31 years old, and after that, he became Léo Condé's technical assistant at Caldense.